phil-rice/thoughtsonsearch/ARCHITECTURAL.DECISION.LOG.md

 * We declare the component interface / context and custom hooks
 * We implement the component
 * We use the component
-* We dependency inject the component using 'important components'
+* We 'dependency inject' the component using 'important components'

 ### Declare the component interface / context and custom hooks